When changes are agreed

 When changes must be in writing

-If a change relates to anything that must legally be in the employee’s written document of terms and conditions, the employer must notify the employee of the change in writing within a month of the change taking effect.
+If a change relates to anything that must legally be in the employee’s written terms ('written statement of employment particulars'), the employer must notify the employee of the change in writing within a month of the change taking effect.

 For example, the employer should do this if the change relates to: